MFR6340/theenglishextension.org/young-world-1/unit-5: Around the Clock.md

 <img src="https://imgur.com/pV4cOFG.png" width="25%" />

 Javi gets a homework assignment to 'Invite Any Three People to Dinner'.
 The family's antique table brings to life the dinner guests which include the infamous pirate Blackbeard.
 All sorts of adventures follow in this thrilling read.
+(Lexile 700L) <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Time-Villains-Victor-Pineiro/9781728245744?ref=grid-view&qid=1673795499563&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1059707722" rel="nofollow"> Buy on Orell Füssli</a>